Updated May 4 at 4 p.m.

 - Services required for the essential operation of a home, including plumbers, electricians and exterminators

 - Schools and colleges, as long as instruction is done remotely

-- Child care facilities, under certain conditions
+- Child care facilities, under special health and safety protocols

 - Residential facilities and shelters for seniors, adults, and children, as well as hotels and motels